naelstrof/UnityPenetrationTech/README.md

 * Supports physics simulations!
   * Ragdolls react to kinematic penetrations, and attempt to position themselves in a sane way.
 * Many simultaneous penetrations!
-  * Uses a deterministic circle packing algorithm to fit many penetrators into the same oriface.
+  * Uses a deterministic circle packing algorithm to fit many penetrators into the same orifice.
 * Arbitrary blendshape deformation support.
   * Make penetrators wiggle, pulse, squish, stretch, and bulge: things will react to it!
 * Uses an Amplify Shader Editor node in order to do all of the deformation calculations.
   * Write your own shaders that support it!
 * Advanced clipping features.
-  * Penetrators get pinched and turned invisible within opaque orifaces.
+  * Penetrators get pinched and turned invisible within opaque orifices.
 * Supports LODGroups!
   * Meshes can be built out of many pieces, with many lod groups-- yet everything still works properly!
+* Depth events for both orifice and penetrators.
+On tug and push.
+  * Trigger sounds, particles, animations, or whatever else.
+Give both orifices and penetrators unique personalities.

 # Limitations

-* Since orifaces can only be defined with a single bezier curve, proper xy-offsets get very difficult to calculate.
+* Since orifices can only be defined with a single bezier curve, proper xy-offsets get very difficult to calculate.
 Try to keep penetrators completely along one axis, otherwise they might clip strangely.
 * Penetrators use UV2.w, UV3, and UV4 to bake blendshapes for the shader to read.
 This limits three things:
   * Penetrators shouldn't have blendshape normals (They can be disabled in the import settings).
   * Penetrators MUST have these three blendshapes available, even if they're unused: `DickSquish`, `DickPull`, `DickCum`.